ChenLabUSC/Cytosine_Prion/README.md

 ## Overview

-Prions are self-propagating protein conformations that can act as heritable elements of phenotypic change.
+Prions are self-propagating protein agents that can act as non-mendellian heritable elements.
 In yeast, at least 18 proteins have been experimentally confirmed to form prions.
 This project investigates whether the DNA and protein sequence composition of prion-forming genes is systematically distinct from the rest of the yeast genome — with particular attention to **cytosine content** and its downstream consequences on amino acid usage and codon bias.

 ## Data